 All entries must be uploaded to the competition website no later than midnight on

 June 30 July 7, 2014 PST.

 You may submit as many entries as you'd like to any category in any division.
 You may submit your website in a multiple of categories, as long as it qualifies for that category.
 An entry fee is charged for each entry.

-The entry fee is $100 for a single entry, based on one entry per category.
+The entry fee is $115 for a single entry, based on one entry per category.
 This fee does not include HST.

 7. How does judging work?

 The entry forms are e-mailed to the judging panel, made up of three industry experts.
 The judges are given several weeks to independently review the websites on their own time, giving a score to each entries.
-We will total up the scores from each judge at the end of September and release the list of finalists prior to the awards ceremony.
+We will total up the scores from each judge at the end of August and release the list of finalists prior to the awards ceremony.

 You need to make sure that the URLs you provide are static links that will not change from the time that you submit the entry to the time that the item is judged.
 Judges will view your website independently, and as judging takes place over a long period of time, you must ensure that your URL remains accurate during the entire judging period.
-Judging will take place anytime between August, and September 2013.
+Judging will take place anytime between August, and September 2014.

 8-1606 Sedlescomb Drive